Brandon Novak

-Brandon Thomas Novak (born December 10, 1978) is an American motivational speaker, author, and former professional skateboarder and "CKY crew" member.
+Brandon Thomas Novak (born December 10, 1978) is an American motivational speaker, author, and former professional skateboarder and CKY crew member.
 He also had appearances in the Viva La Bam reality comedy series and the Jackass films.

+Early life

+Novak was born on December 10, 1978, in Baltimore, Maryland.

 Career

 Professional skateboarding

-Novak started skateboarding at 7 years old and was soon discovered by Tony Hawk.
-He was the first skateboarder in the world to be sponsored by Gatorade when he was 14 years old and filmed commercials with Michael Jordan.
+Novak started skateboarding at seven years old and was soon discovered by Bucky Lasek.
+He was the first skateboarder in the world to be sponsored by Gatorade at 14 years old.
 At this same time, he was a professional skateboarder on the Powell Peralta Team, traveling the country with Bucky Lasek, Bam Margera, Tony Hawk, and others.
-His substance abuse led to his quitting the team after being discovered by Mike Vallely and Hawk presented him with the option to quit or attend rehab which he chose to quit.
+Due to his substance abuse he was presented with the option to quit or attend rehab which he chose to quit.

 Upon achieving sobriety in 2015, Novak returned to skateboarding.
-In 2020, he finally achieved his dream of creating a pro-deck with The Heart Supply (ran by CEO and Founder of Element, Johnny Schillereff).
+In 2020, he finally achieved his dream of creating a pro-deck with The Heart Supply (run by CEO and Founder of Element, Johnny Schillereff).
 They released the Brandon Novak Heart Supply collection in June 2020.

 In July 2021, Novak and fellow professional skateboarder Joey Jett released a short film of their journey to Barcelona titled "The Awakening" showcasing their skateboarding and journey.

 Entertainment persona

-Novak makes appearances in the CKY videos, Bam Margera's films Haggard and Minghags as well as Viva La Bam, Jackass Number Two, Jackass 2.5, Jackass 3D, Jackass 3.5, Bam's Unholy Union, and Bam's Bad Ass Game Show.
-In Haggard, Novak plays a friendly drug dealer named Dooli, which was the real nickname of Novak's dealer in northwest Baltimore.